Skip to main content

 And please feel free to offer corrections in the comments (or email or PMs, if you know me), I'll be delighted to adjust this blog entry accordingly.
 I'm here to help and inform, as accurately as I can.

 Caveat: everything I'm describing here is my perception of how my city does it, based on the public info available.
-I am not involved and informed on this process directly, only as a curious taxpayer.
+I am not involved on this process directly, only as a curious taxpayer.
 Also, I cannot promise my situation is the same as yours (well, unless of course you live in Middletown CT).
 And yes, in many ways this description is quite simplified...but in the end, and generally speaking, the process is really this simple.

 Caveat, Part Deaux: this blog post is not for the "TL;DR" crowd.
 My simple advice for them: don't panic!